Afischbacher/Nhl.Api/README.md

 ##### Summary

-Disposes and releases all unneeded resources for the NHL player api
+Disposes and releases all unneeded resources for the NHL player API

 ##### Parameters